starmomo/Help/README.txt

 [Github for colaborator]

+1. Make Github account.
+Sign in at Github.(https://github.com/)

+2. Send signed Nickname or email_adress to Starmomo.

+3. starmomo add SSH keys to Collaborators by Help member.

+[Making Github SSH keys and Coding]

 1. git bash

 2. $ ssh-keygen -t rsa -C "your_email@youremail.com"
    # Creates a new ssh key using the provided email
    # Generating public/private rsa key pair.